Longi94/lsde2017-P3-flight-visualization/README.md

 ## Paper

 The documenting paper is available [here](https://event.cwi.nl/lsde/2017/results/group06.pdf).
+Since the submission of the project I have switched from JSON to flatbuffers to make loading even faster.
+Naturally, this change is not documented in the paper.

 ## Build